 January 4, 2019

-Finding candidates for your research sessions is often one of the more daunting tasks.
-There are a few different types of candidates that you might want to talk through as you move through the six phases of research.
+There are a few different types of candidates that you might want to talk to as you move through the six phases of research.
 For our purposes, we’ll talk about recruiting participants from three common groups:

 Your Current Users